Credit Reporting

 Finding a Strategy That Works For You

 Carrying a balance on your credit card could potentially bring down your credit score, primarily through high credit utilization.
-But, you can work toward a brighter financial future by understanding how credit scores are calculated and adopting strategies and tools (like the Varo Believe Card1)..
+But, you can work toward a brighter financial future by understanding how credit scores are calculated and adopting strategies and effective tools.

-² Customers who had an existing VantageScore® 3.0 credit score showed an average VantageScore® 3.0 score increase of approximately 40 points after three months of having Varo Believe and no late payments on their credit.
+² As of November 18, 2024, customers who had an existing VantageScore® 3.0 credit score showed an average increase of approximately 40 points after three months using Varo Believe and on time payments.
 Individual results may vary, and some customers may not see a score increase.
-As of July 3, 2024.